 Don't miss our top stories and need-to-know news everyday in your inbox.

-The National Fire Protection Association (NFPA) reports that between 2009 and 2013 three in five home fire deaths occurred in homes that either did not have smoke alarms or the alarms did not work.
-More than half of the non-working smoke alarms either had missing or disconnected batteries.
-Dead batteries caused nearly a quarter of smoke alarm failures.
+The National Fire Protection Association (NFPA) reports that between 2009 and 2013, three in five home fire deaths occurred in homes that either did not have smoke alarms or the alarms did not work properly.
+The batteries were either missing or disconnected in about half the homes that did have smoke alarms when the fire broke out.

-For more information on fire safety and prevention, please visit OSFM’s website.
+For more information on our “Be Alarmed” program, fire safety and prevention, please visit OSFM’s website.